DGEs2018/Traineeship-progress/Week12/journal.md

     - css grid layout
 * BEM101 (Block, Element, Modifier methodology)
 - Why we should follow BEM
-    - Easier readability and association of parent-child when producing a new style of a component
+    - for easier readability and association of parent-child when producing a new style of a component
-    - When only looking at
+    - when only looking at html files, it's easy to lose track of which class names stands for which sections
+    - the above mentioned associativities contribute to an easier time for code reuse and maintainability
 # 20.06.2019
 * Flexbox
 - To use flexbox